oskar-anderson/HedgehogDBD/README.md

 3. Visit http://localhost:8080

-## Known problems
-* Sometimes draw screen text will be blurry even with browser zoom at 100%.
-* Files in public directory cannot be prefixed with underscores (_).
-Do not use underscores.

 ## Todo
 * Script tagging and filtering
 * Add hidden semantic description field on table row fields to allow better documentation generation.
 Saving has to be reworked to include extra values on top of the schema